Evolution of swarming behavior is shaped by how predators attack: Predator-Prey Coevolution

 To evaluate the coevolved predators and prey quantitatively, we obtained the line of descent (LOD) for every replicate by tracing the ancestors of the most-fit prey MN in the final population until we reached the randomly-generated ancestral MN with which the starting population was seeded (see~\cite{Lenski2003} for an introduction to the concept of a LOD in the context of digital evolution).
 We again characterized the prey grouping behavior by measuring the swarm density of the entire prey population every generation.

-Figure~\ref{fig:sdc-pred-prey-coevolution} depicts the prey behavior measurements for the coevolution experiments with density-dependent predation\footnote{Prey behavior from predator-prey coevolution treatment: {http://dx.doi.org/10.6084/m9.figshare.658855}} (black circles with a dashed line; mean swarm density at generation 1,200 $\pm$ two standard errors: 26.2$\pm$2.3) and without density-dependent predation (light grey triangles with a full line; 3.9$\pm$0.8).
-Without density-dependent predation, the prey evolved purely dispersive behavior as a mechanism to escape the predators.
-However, with density-dependent predation, the prey evolved cohesive swarming behavior in response to attacks from the predators.
+Figure~\ref{fig:sdc-pred-prey-coevolution} depicts the prey behavior measurements for the coevolution experiments with density-dependent predation\footnote{Video: Prey from predator-prey coevolution treatment: \href{http://dx.doi.org/10.6084/m9.figshare.658855}{http://dx.doi.org/10.6084/m9.figshare.658855}} (black circles; mean swarm density at generation 1,200 $\pm$ two standard errors: 26.2$\pm$2.3) and without density-dependent predation (light grey triangles; 3.9$\pm$0.8).
+Without density-dependent predation, the prey evolved purely dispersive behavior as a mechanism to escape the predators, even after 10,000 generations of evolution (Supplementary Figure S1).
+In contrast, with density-dependent predation, the prey quickly evolved cohesive swarming behavior in response to attacks from the predators within 400 generations.
+As expected, the coevolving predators adapted to the prey swarming behavior in the density-dependent treatments by focusing on prey on the edges of the swarm, where the density of prey is lowest.
+As a caveat, density-dependent predation only selects for cohesive swarming behavior when the predators are faster than the prey (Supplementary Figure S2), which corroborates earlier findings exploring the role of relative predator-prey speeds in the evolution of swarming behavior~\cite{Wood2010}.

-Here we see that density-dependent predation provides a sufficient selective advantage for prey to evolve the selfish herd in response to predation by coevolving predators.
+Here we see that density-dependent predation provides a sufficient selective advantage for prey to evolve the selfish herd in response to predation by coevolving predators, despite the fact that swarming prey experience an increased attack rate from the predators due to this behavior (see ~\cite{Olson2013PredatorConfusion}, Figures S3 \& S4).
 Accordingly, these results uphold Hamilton's hypothesis that grouping behavior could evolve in animals purely due to selfish reasons, without the need for an explanation that involves the benefits to the whole group~\cite{Hamilton1971}.
 Moreover, the discoveries in this work refine the selfish herd hypothesis by clarifying the effect that different attack modes have on the evolution of the selfish herd.